Objective: IELTS reading multiple choice and skimming and scanning practice.

 When you read the text for the first time, you should focus on the topic sentences, and skim the rest of the paragraph.

-But once you start answering the IELTS reading multiple choice questions and you have found where the answer is, you will need to read the text carefully in order to identify the correct choice.
+But once you start answering the IELTS reading multiple choice questions and you have found where the answer is, you will need to read the text in detail in order to identify the correct choice.

 This part discusses the IELTS reading multiple choice answers.
 The part in italics is the section from the reading which has the answer.